 - Get the entertainment right: festivities tend to fall flat without a splash of entertainment to keep things going, so opt for some music, dancers, or comedy entertainment.
 You could add immersive entertainment like a wandering magician, or circus performers.

-- Include fun experiences: your team are more likely to cut loose if there are activities that help to break the ice, so make sure to include at least one experience at your event that takes pressure off interactions.
+- Include fun experiences: your team are more likely to cut loose if there are activities that help to break the ice, so make sure to include at least one experience at your event that takes the pressure off interactions.
 For instance, you could arrange a mixology masterclass, let your team pour a pint with the power of their minds, or recruit some complimentary drinks to give them the compliments you've been saving up.

 - Add a helping of memorable moments: the one thing that's guaranteed to get your team engaged and make your event go down in history is some out-of-the-ordinary treats.
 Check out the alcoholic candyfloss, liquid nitrogen cocktails, and ice lolly lab from creative catering geniuses, Sixth Sense, for some top-notch ideas.